Automattic/vip-governance-plugin/README.md

     It is possible to disable `core/paragraph` blocks for a role if it makes sense for your workflow but keep in mind these limitations when doing so.

 - Support for `color.duotone` has not been implemented.
+- `wp-env.json` within this plugin is intended for tests only, it doesn't work locally.

 ## Code Filters